Valparaiso University School of Law: History

 Valparaiso School of Law was censured by the ABA in October 2016 for violating ABA Standards 501(a) and 501(b).
 Those standards require that "a law school shall maintain sound admission policy and practices" and "shall not admit an applicant who does not appear capable of satisfactorily completing its program of legal education and being admitted to the bar".
 Since 2010, Valparaiso met declining applications with reduced admissions standards to maintain the size of the school's student body.
 In 2010, the entering class had a median LSAT score of 150 and a median GPA of 3.31.
 By 2015, Valparaiso's entering class had a median LSAT score of 145 and a median GPA of 2.93.
 Valparaiso's bar passage rates plummeted as a result.
 In 2013, 77% of graduates taking the Indiana bar exam and 71% of graduates taking the Illinois bar exam passed on the first attempt.
-But in 2014, only 61% graduates taking the Indiana bar exam and only 63% of graduates taking the Illinois bar exam passed on the first attempt.
+But in 2014, only 61% of graduates taking the Indiana bar exam and only 63% of graduates taking the Illinois bar exam passed on the first attempt.
 In November 2017, the ABA lifted the sanction of public censure on Valparaiso School of Law, stating that the school had demonstrated compliance with ABA Standards 501(a) and 501(b).

 In March 2017, the university hired Ogilvy Public Relations to handle the law school's termination or downsizing.
-In November the university announced that no students would be admitted for the year beginning in 2018.
-On March 21, 2018, the law school announced Dean Lyon's resignation effective June 1, and that she would continue to teach as a professor.
+In November, the university announced that no students would be admitted for the year beginning in 2018.
+On March 21, 2018, the law school announced Dean Lyon's resignation effective June 1 and that she would continue to teach as a professor.
 Three months later, in June, the Valparaiso University submitted to Middle Tennessee State University (MTSU) a non-binding letter of intent to transfer the Valparaiso University School of Law to MTSU.
 MTSU's president clarified with media sources that the law school was not being purchased or merged into MTSU but was "much like a gift".
 Although MTSU's trustees were in favor of the move, it was rejected by the Tennessee Higher Education Commission in October and the school announced its pending closure as it ensured that currently enrolled students would have an opportunity to complete their education.